survivejs/react-book/manuscript/04_implementing_notes.md

 Some libraries such as `react-dnd` rely on static methods to provide transition hooks.
 They allow you to control what happens when a component is shown or hidden.
 By definition statics are available through the class itself.

 Both component types support `render()`.
-As seen above this is the workhorse of React.
+As seen above, this is the workhorse of React.
 It describes what the component should look like.
 In case you don't want to render anything return either `null` or `false`.

 In addition, React provides the following lifecycle hooks:

 * `componentWillMount()` gets triggered once before any rendering.
 One way to use it would be to load data asynchronously there and force rendering through `setState`.
 * `componentDidMount()` gets triggered after initial rendering.
 You have access to DOM here.
 You could use this hook to wrap a jQuery plugin within a component for instance.
 * `componentWillReceiveProps(object nextProps)` triggers when the component receives new props.
-You could for instance modify your component state based on the received props.
+You could, for instance, modify your component state based on the received props.
 * `shouldComponentUpdate(object nextProps, object nextState)` allows you to optimize the rendering.
 If you check the props and state and see that there's no need to update, return `false`.
 * `componentWillUpdate(object nextProps, object nextState)` gets triggered after `shouldComponentUpdate` and before `render()`.
-It is not possible to use `setState` here but you can set class properties for instance.
+It is not possible to use `setState` here, but you can set class properties for instance.
 * `componentDidUpdate` is triggered after rendering.
 You can modify the DOM here.
 This can be useful for adapting other code to work with React.
 * `componentWillUnmount` is triggered just before a component is unmounted from the DOM.
 This is the ideal place to perform cleanup (e.g. remove running timers, custom DOM elements and so on).